SAINT PHILIP NERI CHURCH PARISH CEMETERY

 The terms ''lot", "plot”, or "burial place" shall be used interchangeably and shall apply with like effect to one or more adjoining graves.

-The term "interment" shall mean the permanent disposition of the remains of a deceased person by burial.
+"interment" means the permanent disposition of the remains of a deceased person by burial.

-The term "inurnment" shall mean the permanent disposition of the cremated remains of a deceased person by burial.
+"inurnment" means the permanent disposition of the cremated remains of a deceased person by burial.

-The term "Cemetery Management” shall comprise the pastor, parish business manager, or others duly appointed (cemetery committee members) to administer the parish cemetery.
+"Cemetery Management” comprises the pastor, parish business manager, or others duly appointed (cemetery committee members) to administer the parish cemetery.

 GENERAL RULES AND REGULATIONS